-The Impact misfired on a pair of clear cut chances at the start of both halves.
+The Impact misfired on a pair of close chances at the start of both halves.
 Piatti went in alone on net off a giveaway in the first minute, his shot blocked from inside the penalty area by Revolution goalkeeper Cody Cropper.
-In the 48th minute, Chris Duvall’s feed from the left flank reached a wide open Anthony Jackson-Hamel on the edge of the box, but the ensuing shot sailed wide of the far post.
+In the 48th minute, Chris Duvall’s feed from the left flank reached a wide open Anthony Jackson-Hamel at the edge of the box, but the ensuing shot sailed wide of the far post.

 Cropper and the Revolution haven’t conceded a goal at home since a 4-3 victory against the Los Angeles Galaxy on July 22; Saturday marked the team’s seventh clean sheet of the season.

 Despite giving up the goal, Bush did a fine job keeping the Revolution at bay.
 He stopped a drive by Nguyen in the 13th minute and dropped low to deny Bunbury in the 38th.

 “For me this is one of the sweetest wins possible,” said Antonio Delamea, who returned to the lineup after serving on the Slovenian national team for a pair of World Cup qualifiers last weekend.
 “It showed we were all good defending and it was a very good team effort.
 That leads to our win tonight.
 There was a lot of pressure on us…We were very focused the whole week.
 We trained very good.
 We were locked in this game, and that leads to this win.”